 We’ll show you how to stop your phone from tracking you.
 Ready to go dark?
 Let’s get started.

 1. Tweak your phone’s location settings

-If you find this unsettling, turn the feature off.
-Here are the basic steps but depending on your specific model and operating system, you may need to look around a bit.
+If you find this unsettling, you can turn the feature off.
+Here are the basic steps, but depending on your specific model and operating system, you may need to follow a different set of instructions.

 Turn off location settings on Apple Devices

-- Choose "Significant Locations" to see the logged record of where you've been; de-select this to turn it off
+- Choose “Significant Locations” to see the logged record of where you’ve been and toggle it off.